-A new village for families building the future
+A new village for families building a bright future

-We’re building a new village 90 mins north of San Francisco!
+Subscribe for updates →We’re building a walkable village 90 mins north of San Francisco!

 Imagine living on a college campus.
 You run into friends just walking to class, and everyone is learning and creating side by side together.
 Group dinners, creative projects, book clubs, and pickup sports happen spontaneously.